TQsoft-GmbH/mod_authn_ntlm/README.md

 **cmake options:**

-    -USER_STATIC_RUNTIME (default is OFF) and will use /MD and /MDd if on will build with /MT and /MTd for release and debug, respectively
+- USE_STATIC_RUNTIME (default is OFF) and will use /MD and /MDd if on will build with /MT and /MTd for release and debug, respectively
-    -APACHE_ROOT default is the local folder if not set.
+- APACHE_ROOT default is the local folder if not set.
 Otherwise set to the location of your apache instalation such as C:\Program Files\Apache24

 **examples for Visual Studio:**